Hennamann/CC-Extension-Builder-For-Visual-Studio-Code/README.md

 # CC Extension Builder for Visual Studio Code

-This extensions, makes it easier to create HTML5 extensions for Adobe Creative Cloud in Visual Studio Code.
+This extension, makes it easier to create HTML5 extensions for Adobe Creative Cloud in Visual Studio Code.

-Tested on Mac, untested on Windows.
+Works on both Mac and Windows!

 ## Features